enRose/enRose.github.io/c-sharp/unix-rule-of-separation.md

 __30 Jan 2020__

-I personally don't like to think it as a rule as such, rather I see it as a perspective from which we think and reason our code structure.
+I personally don't like to think it as a rule as such, rather I see it just like any other rules or principles, as a perspective from which we think and reason our code structure.

 This rule looks a bit abstract let me give you an every day experience example so you may understand and remember what it means.